stucco-archive/morph/src/pamflet/04-parsing/b-custom-parsers.md

 --------------

 Morph supports the use of custom parsers.
-Parsers should throw a `morph.parser.ParsingException` if they encounter an error while parsing.
+Parsers should throw a `ParsingException` if they encounter an error while parsing.
 All custom parsers must implement the `AstBuilder` trait:

 ```scala
 trait AstBuilder {